ckotch47/macro-key/src/README.md

 Then in the folder command_json/ create or change the macro settings for the buttons following the example

+Key1 and Key2 use to switch macros detriment increment
 ```
 {
    "name": "macro1",